 Please note: All committee meetings are open to attendance.
 All committees are voluntary and have limited authority but are opportunities to share ideas and concerns with the Loyola Administration.
 If you are interested in officially joining one of these committees, or wish to be added to an agenda, please send an email to firstname.lastname@example.org describing your interest, qualifications and commitment to monthly participation.

-- A Bicycling Transportation Subcommittee with representatives from across the campus educate and promote safe cycling strategies while highlighting the health and "quality of life" benefits that come with pedaling to campus.
+A Bicycling Transportation working group with representatives from across the campus met in 2014 to educate and promote safe cycling strategies while highlighting the health and "quality of life" benefits that come with pedaling to campus.

 Waste Reduction Committee

 This committee was active from 2006 until 2010 and is credited with many of the recycling initiatives seen on campus today.
 It is in the process of being reconvened to ensure steady progress as we reduce our waste.